AbhijeetKumarThakur2192/Easy_Data_Analysis/README.md

 # Acknowledgements and Thanks

-We extend our heartfelt gratitude to the creators and maintainers of Python, Sweetviz and the Pandas library.
-This project owes its functionality, efficiency, and versatility to the robustness of Python as a programming language and the powerful data manipulation capabilities offered by the Pandas library.
-We deeply appreciate the continuous efforts of these open-source communities, which have been instrumental in the development and success of this tool.
+I extend my heartfelt gratitude to the creators and maintainers of Python and the Pandas library.
+This project owes its functionality, efficiency, and versatility to the robustness of Python as a programming language, the insightful analysis provided by Sweetviz and the powerful data manipulation capabilities offered by the Pandas library.
+I deeply appreciate the continuous efforts of these open-source communities, which have been instrumental in the development and success of this tool.

 # Gratitude to the Learning Community